Titrox/VectorMail/python-service/README.md

     ```bash
     docker-compose up --build
     ```
-This will build the Docker image for the `python-service` (if not already built) and start a container.
+This will build the Docker image for the `python-service` (if not already built) and start a container, this might take some time.
 The service within the container will be accessible on port 5000 as configured in `docker-compose.yml` and the `Dockerfile`.

 ---